hmcts/rse-cft-lib/README.md

 #### projects/

-The CFT projects are found here as git submodules, published as maven libaries by jitpack with some customisation performed using an `init.gradle` script to ensure we reproduce the correct classpath in bootWithCCD.
+The CFT projects are found here as git submodules, published as libaries to azure artifacts with some customisation performed using an `init.gradle` script to ensure we reproduce the correct classpath in bootWithCCD.

 ## Previous prototype ideas